univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Configures Postfix to send all incoming and outgoing emails as blind copy to this email address for archive purposes.
 The variable isn't set per default.
-   For more information, see :ref:`mail-serverconfig-archivefolder`.
+   For more information, see :ref:`mail-serverconfig-archive-folder`.

 .. envvar:: mail/dovecot/auth/cache_ttl